gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 Implementation-wise, this problem is similar in some respects to handling multiple architectures.

-Usually, it is fine to link a release build of a libary into a debug binary, if the debug variant is not available.
+Usually, it is fine to link a release build of a library into a debug binary, if the debug variant is not available.
 It is not fine to link a debug build of a library into a release binary.
 On Windows, it is not ok to link a release build of a library into a debug binary.

 On some platforms, additional artifacts are required to debug a binary.
 On gcc based platforms, the debug information is linked into the binary.